From aweek

 | aweek exec plan-ambiguity qualifiesForCompletion --input-json -

-If qualifies: true → announce completion (see P1-5), clearInterviewState, proceed to B2b.qualifies: true, stop and ask via AskUserQuestion: "Interview hit its question cap.
-Answer two more questions or continue with a lower-confidence plan?"
-If the user chooses "continue", proceed to B2b and record the current breakdown alongside the plan so reviewers see that the plan started from unresolved ambiguity.weakestDimension for 3 consecutive turns with no score improvement, rotate to the second-weakest dimension on the next turn to avoid drilling into a dead end.partial: true when the interview closes.When qualifies: true OR the cap is reached AND the user chose to continue:
+If qualifies: true → announce completion (see P1-5), clearInterviewState, proceed to B2b.qualifies: true, stop and ask the user whether to answer two more questions or continue with a lower-confidence plan.weakestDimension for 3 consecutive turns with no score improvement, rotate to the second-weakest dimension on the next turn.partial: true when closing.When qualifies: true OR the cap is reached AND the user chose to continue, recap and suggest tasks before B2b. clearInterviewState once the plan is saved in B3.

 echo '{"triggers":<TRIGGERS_JSON>}' \